wuxu92/hexo_blog_source/source/_posts/linux-shortcuts-and-commands.md

 前面已经介绍过了。List currently loaded kernel modules.
 A module is like a device driver--it provides operating system kernel support for a particular piece of hardware or feature.

 	modprobe -l |more
 列出所有可用的内核模块。List all the modules available for your kernel.
 The available modules are determined by how your Linux kernel was compliled.
-Every possible module/feature can be compiled on linux as either "hard wired" (fast, non-removable), "module" (maybe slower, but loaded/removable on demand), or "no" (no support for this feature at all).
+Every possible module/feature can be compiled on Liux as either "hard wired" (fast, non-removable), "module" (maybe slower, but loaded/removable on demand), or "no" (no support for this feature at all).

 	insmod parport
 	insmod ppa